Psychology Students Develop Technology to Help Adolescents Manage Chronic Pain

 Professor and Chair of Psychology Nancy Darling and her students are developing 1step2life, a web-based app that helps adolescents manage chronic pain.

-Darling's research team was awarded $20,000 for winning first place in this year’s LaunchU Pitch Competition.
+Darling's research team was awarded $20,000 for winning first place in the annual LaunchU Pitch Competition.
 The funding will be used to transform the current web-based app into an app that can be purchased and subscribed to from the iTunes App Store.

 Chronic pain affects 20 percent of adults in the United States—nearly 50 million people—and poses tremendous challenges for those who suffer from it.
 Difficulties include completing daily tasks such as getting out of bed, showering, and walking.
 Living with chronic pain can be especially challenging for the 5 percent of children and adolescents in the United States who suffer from it.
 Pain can interfere with school, friendships, and everyday activities.
 Because most adolescents still live at home, chronic pain can cause immense strain for families as well.